 Accommodation and transport options

 We have accommodation for students near our location and a daily transfer bus service to/from your accommodation and our training facility.
 We also provide a complimentary arrival and departure pickup and transfer service to/from Hobart Airport.

 Take the next step

 You can begin your application for this course today.
 It’s quick, easy and our online system will guide you through the steps.

 If you’re not ready to apply yet, register your interest with us online.
 We’ll provide you with further information and updates on the course.

 You’re also welcome to contact us – we are happy to answer your questions and provide further information about the course and training with us.

 1 Attainment of the rating certifies that you have the necessary competencies to seek further employment as a commercial pilot.
 The rating does not guarantee employment or further employment.

 2 Fees are based on average requirements for attainment.
-Where a student requires additional flying time, or more that one attempt at a theory test to achieve the required standard, additional fees will apply.
+Where a student requires additional learning time, or more that one attempt at an assessment to achieve the required standard, additional fees will apply.
 Fees are subject to change.

 3 GST is applicable to this course.
 An option for students is to attain their Instrument Rating as part of our Diploma course—AVI50415.
 The Diploma course is GST exempt and has the added benefit of theory classes and the option of VET Student Loans.